tasmota/decode-config/README.md

 * Filename replacement macros **@h** and **@H**:
   * **@h**
 The **@h** replacement macro uses the hostname configured with the Tasomta Wifi `Hostname <host>` command (defaults to `%s-%04d`).
 It will not use the network hostname of your device because this is not available when working with files only (e.g. `--file <filename>` as source).
-To prevent having a useless % in your filename, **@h** will not replaced by configuration data hostname if this contains '%' characters.
+To prevent having a useless % in your filename, **@h** will not replaced by hostname if this contains '%' characters.
   * **@H**
 If you want to use the network hostname within your filename, use the **@H** replacement macro instead - but be aware this will only replaced if you are using a network device as source (`-d`, `--device`, `--host`); it will not work when using a file as source (`-f`, `--file`)